colmenasio/extended_kolmen/README.md

-# IN DEVELOPEMENT
+# Kolmen

-Generic Template-Based portable EKF implementation
+Extremely lightweight Template-Based portable EKF implementation

-Just a small personal proyect as a side quest, both for consolidating my knowledge on templates and to learn kalman filters for Tecnun Eracing (mirena proyect)
+Just a really small personal proyect as a side quest, both for consolidating my knowledge on templates and to learn kalman filters for Tecnun Eracing (mirena proyect)